arm-open/arm-open.github.io/README.md

 ## Usage

-Make sure to export a sample `STRIPE_KEY` environment variable.
+Make sure to export some environment variables that `server.py` will need to run.
 ```
 export STRIPE_KEY="SAMPLESTRIPEKEY"
+export GA_ID="GARBAGE"
 ```

 Then you can simply run the server and navigate to http://localhost:5000